-Are you in search of the wisdom of the ancients, but don’t know where to begin?
-Are you looking for more than the classical locus–do you search for the odd and the obscure as well?
+Are you in search of the ‘wisdom’ of the ancients, but don’t know where to begin?
+Are you looking for more than the locus classicus--do you long for the odd and the obscure as well?

 Please feel free to comment, question, share your own favorite quotations!
 We are always willing to widen the circle with additional correspondents, so feel free to email Erik (email@example.com) or Joel (firstname.lastname@example.org).

 We are always rethinking, expanding, or trashing our mission.
 Currently, we have two mottoes, one Greek, one Latin:

 For now, this says it all.